dchampion/crypto/src/README.md

 3. Run and interact with the code in the Jupyter notebooks (best)

-For any of these to work, Python (version 3.9.7 or greater) must be installed on your computer.
+For any of these strategies to work, Python (version 3.9.7 or greater) must be installed on your computer.

 ## 1. Unit Tests
-For every source code module (e.g., *rsa.py*) in the [src](https://github.com/dchampion/crypto/tree/master/src) folder, there is a corresponding unit test (e.g., *rsa_test.py*) in the [tests](https://github.com/dchampion/crypto/tree/master/tests) folder.
+For every source code module (e.g., `rsa.py`) in the `core` package, there is a corresponding unit test (e.g., `rsa_test.py`) `tests` package.

-To run a test on a single module (e.g., *rsa.py*), start a command&ndash;line shell (e.g., *CMD* on Windows, *bash* on Linux or *zsh* on MacOS), navigate to the root folder of this repository and type:
+To run a test on a single module (e.g., `rsa.py`), start a command&ndash;line shell (e.g., *CMD* on Windows, *bash* on Linux or MacOS), navigate to the root package (i.e., the `src` folder of this repository) and type:

 <pre>
 $ python -m tests.rsa_test
 Running rsa tests...
-test_generate_rsa_prime passed 10 tests returning 1024-bit primes
+test_generate_rsa_prime passed 5 tests returning 1024-bit primes
-test_generate_rsa_key passed 10 tests using 2048-bit moduli
-test_encrypt_decrypt passed 10 tests using 2048-bit moduli
+test_generate_rsa_key passed 5 tests using random modulus bit lengths test_encrypt_decrypt passed 5 tests
-test_sign_verify passed multiple tests using 2048-bit moduli full protocol test passed all rsa tests passed
+test_sign_verify passed multiple tests using random modulus bit lengths full protocol test passed all rsa tests passed
 $
 </pre>

-Alternatively, to run *all* the tests in the [tests](https://github.com/dchampion/crypto/tree/master/tests) folder, type:
+Alternatively, to run *all* the tests in the `tests` package, from the same folder type:

 <pre>
 $ python -m tests.all_tests